lisaorii/lisaorii.github.io/_pages/publications_v2.md

 **Lisa Orii\***, Diana Tosca\*, Andrew Kun, and Orit Shaer.
 Perceptions of Trucking Automation: Insights from the r/Truckers Community.
 In *Proceedings of the 13th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI’ 21)*.
 [PDF](https://dl.acm.org/doi/pdf/10.1145/3409118.3475154)

+**Lisa Orii**, Luis Alonso, Kent Larson.
+Methodology for Establishing Well-Being Urban Indicators at the District Level to be used on the CityScope Platform.
+Sustainability 2020, 12, 9458.
+[PDF](https://www.mdpi.com/2071-1050/12/22/9458/pdf)

 Di Jin, Zhijing Jin, Joey Tianyi Zhou, **Lisa Orii**, and Peter Szolovits.
 Hooks in the Headline: Learning to Generate Headlines with Controlled Styles.
 In *Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020)*.
 [PDF](https://aclanthology.org/2020.acl-main.456.pdf)

-## Journals
-**Lisa Orii**, Luis Alonso, Kent Larson.
-Methodology for Establishing Well-Being Urban Indicators at the District Level to be used on the CityScope Platform.
-Sustainability 2020, 12, 9458.
-[PDF](https://www.mdpi.com/2071-1050/12/22/9458/pdf)

 ## Workshop, Posters, Abstracts